Manasse !noreseb Xamaob, Part I: In Remembrance of His Death in Battle in 1905, at !gubu'oms (Aminuis)

 On 12 December, 1880, Wilhelm Maharero defeated Jan Jonker Afrikaner but was wounded at the battle of Otjikango.
 The three sons of Chief Kukuri of Otjosazu were killed.
 On the Nama side, Dawid Christian Fredericks of Bethanie was killed, and the leader of !hoaxa'!nâs, Petrus, was in all likelihood murdered during the battle.
 Oral evidence tells that it was his successor, Manasse !noreseb Xamaob, who ruled from 1881 to 1 December, 1905, who gave the order to murder Gôbeb (Petrus).

-However, in 1888, when the German colonial authority had taken over the area, Manasse !noreseb Xamaob made peace with rival leader, !hoeb ǁoasmab (Fritz ǁoaseb), but in March, 1889, Fritz ǁoaseb joined Hendrik Witbooi.
+However, in 1888, when the German colonial authority had taken over the area, Manasse !noreseb Xamaob made peace with rival leader, !hoeb ǁoasemab (Fritz ǁoaseb), but in March, 1889, Fritz ǁoaseb joined Hendrik Witbooi.
 Manasse !noreseb Xamaob sought the protection of the Ovaherero chief, Maharero, settled at Seeïs, and only returned to !hoaxa'!nâs in 1895, after the defeat of Hendrik Witbooi in the Naukluft, in 1894.

 The inter-community conflict between Manasse !noreseb Xamaob and Hendrik Witbooi considerably weakened the Namibian position against the Germans.
 A mere ten (10) years later, after colonial oppression and dispossession became unbearable for most Namibian groups, did Manasse !noreseb Xamaob join Hendrik Witbooi in his struggle against colonialism.

-In 1902, the German colonial authority created a native reserve (50,000 hectares) for the Kaiǁkhaun (Red Nation), at !hoaxa'!nâs.
+In 1902, the German colonial authority created a native reserve of 50,000 hectares for the Kaiǁkhaun (Red Nation) at !hoaxa'!nâs.

 End of Part I.